-The overall RFM score actually consists of three separate scores.
-Each of the RFM parameters (recency, frequency, money) will be assigned a score in the range of 1-5.
-So the customer who made a purchase just recently had already bought many products before and has spent a lot of money in total will have an RFM score of 555.
+The overall RFM score actually consists of three separate scores - recency, frequency, and money.
+Each of the RFM parameters will be assigned a score in the range of 1-5 with 5 being the best score.
+For example, a customer who made a purchase just recently while having bought a lot of products already before and has spent a lot of money during the purchases will have an RFM score of 555.
 On the other hand, a customer who bought only one very cheap product a long time ago will have an RFM score of 111.

 There are many ways in which the RFM score can be calculated.
-In Exponea, we get data using the discretization method and then calculate the score using the artbitrary/expert split.
+In Exponea, we get data using the discretization method and then we calculate the score using the arbitrary/expert split.

 With discretization, customers are automatically divided into quartiles/quintiles (segments) of relatively equal size.
-The resulting four/five groups will, therefore, all have almost identical numbers of customers.
+The resulting four/five groups will all have almost identical numbers of customers.

 In Exponea, you will generate the quintiles automatically in the reports (see below in the guide).
 To do this create a report with discretization = 4/5 which creates four/five equal groups and gives you intervals that you will use further.

-In Exponea, you will, fortunately, have the values for the intervals from doing discretization in the report.
+In Exponea, you will, fortunately, have these values in the report after the discretization.
 Take the resulting values and put them manually in your segmentation.
-You will probably have to readjust the values monthly, but it is easy - usually, it takes less than five minutes.
+You will probably have to readjust the values monthly, but usually, it takes less than five minutes.

 Based on the calculated RFM score, the customers are put into 11 segments: